CEVIGS/pfpA/README.md

 <img width="942" height="519" alt="image" src="https://github.com/user-attachments/assets/92f4da2b-6ad1-40b8-8b25-40fba5011256" />

 13. It will take about 3-5 minutes.
-When it's done, it should give a green checkmark as the status (you may need to reload the page)
+When it's done, it should give a green checkmark as the status (you may need to reload the page) - note that this does not necessarily mean that the pfp change has actually been successful.

-14. To view logs as it is working ...
-TOOD
+14. To view check it has actually worked, open the result.jpg file and make sure it shows the myaccount.microsoft.com webpage with the new pfp.

 Put your pfp images in the `pfps/` directory and one will be randomly picked each day.